-283-23.1(256) Basis of aid.
-Assistance available under the Iowa skilled workforce shortage tuition grant program is tuition-restricted and is also based on the financial metric and financial need of Iowa residents enrolled in eligible programs of study at Iowa community colleges.
+283-13.1(256) Basis of aid.
+Assistance available under the Iowa vocational-technical tuition grant program is tuition-restricted and is also based on the financial metric and financial need of Iowa residents enrolled in eligible programs of study at Iowa community colleges.

-283-23.2(256) Definitions.
+283-13.2(256) Definitions.

-- "Financial metric" means the same as defined in rule 283-10.2(256). - "Financial need" means the same as defined in rule 283-10.2(256). - "Full-time" means the same as defined in rule 283-10.2(256). - "Iowa resident" means the same as defined in rule 283-10.2(256). - "Part-time" means the same as defined in rule 283-10.2(256). - "Program of study" means the same as defined in rule 283-10.2(256). - "Satisfactory academic progress" means the same as defined in rule 283-10.2(256). - 283-23.3(256) Eligible applicant.
-An eligible applicant is an Iowa resident who is enrolled at least part-time in a program of study that is classified as a career and technical education program by the Iowa department of education and aligns with a high-demand job identified by the department of workforce development or an Iowa community college as specified in rule 283-23.5(256); meets the award eligibility criteria; and meets the following provisions: - 1.
+- "Financial metric" means the same as defined in rule 283-10.2(256). - "Financial need" means the same as defined in rule 283-10.2(256). - "Full-time" means the same as defined in rule 283-10.2(256). - "Iowa resident" means the same as defined in rule 283-10.2(256). - "Part-time" means the same as defined in rule 283-10.2(256). - "Program of study" means the same as defined in rule 283-10.2(256). - "Satisfactory academic progress" means the same as defined in rule 283-10.2(256). - 283-13.3(256) Eligible applicant.
+An eligible applicant is an Iowa resident who is enrolled at least part-time in a program of study that is classified as a career and technical education program by the Iowa department of education; meets the award eligibility criteria; and meets the following provisions: - 1.
 Completes the applications the commission deems necessary on or before the date established by the commission. - 2.
 Establishes financial need, has an eligible financial metric, meets satisfactory academic progress standards, and does not meet a condition in 283-subrule 10.3(1).

-283-23.4(256) Awarding of funds.
+283-13.4(256) Awarding of funds.

-- 23.4(1) Selection criteria.
-All eligible applicants will be considered for an award. - 23.4(2) Extent of award and maximum award.
+- 13.4(1) Selection criteria.
+All eligible applicants will be considered for an award. - 13.4(2) Extent of award and maximum award.
 Eligible applicants may receive no more than the equivalent of four full-time awards.
-If the program of study cannot be completed by the eligible applicant within the extent of the award, the eligible applicant can qualify for the equivalent of one additional full-time award.
-These limits reset after two years of no postsecondary enrollment, pursuant to Iowa Code section 256.227(5) "b" as transferred by 2023 Iowa Acts, Senate File 514, section 2641. - a.
-The maximum award for full-time students will not exceed the student's financial need and will not exceed one-half of the average community college tuition and fee rate in the year prior to the academic year in which the award is calculated.
+If the program of study cannot be completed by the eligible applicant within the extent of the award, the eligible applicant may qualify for the equivalent of one additional full-time award.
+These limits reset after two years of no postsecondary enrollment, pursuant to Iowa Code section 256.192(3) "b." - a.
+The maximum award for full-time students will not exceed the student's financial need and may be the lesser of: - (1) The difference between the cost of tuition, mandatory fees, books and supplies, as determined by the commission, and the amount of the federal Pell Grant for which the student qualifies, - (2) \$1,200, - (3) An award amount established by the commission that allows all eligible applicants to receive an award. - b.
+When awarded in combination with other tuition-restricted funds, the total amount of tuition-restricted funding including an Iowa vocational-technical tuition grant cannot exceed the total tuition and mandatory fees charged to the recipient.

-- b.
-The award is calculated in conjunction with the federal Pell Grant and the Iowa vocational-technical tuition grant, with the goal of providing awards to as many eligible applicants as possible. - c.
-When awarded in combination with other tuition-restricted funds, the total amount of tuition-restricted funding including a skilled workforce shortage tuition grant cannot exceed the total tuition and mandatory fees charged to the recipient. - d.
+c.
 A part-time student will receive a prorated award, as defined by the commission, which is calculated by dividing the number of hours for which the student is enrolled by the required number of hours for full-time enrollment and multiplying the quotient by the maximum award.

-23.4(3) Awarding process.
+13.4(3) Awarding process.